Obtaining pecuniary advantage by deception: Section 16(2)(a)

 See Director of Public Prosecutions v Turner [1974] AC 537, [1973] 3 WLR 352, 117 SJ 664, [1973] 3 All ER 124, 57 Cr App R 932, [1974] Crim LR 186, HL, reversing sub nom R v Turner [1973] 1 WLR 653.

 In R v Royle, Lord Edmund-Davies described it as "a juridical nightmare".
-It was repealed by section 5(5) of the Theft Act 1978.
+It was replaced with the offence of evasion of liability by deception by section 2 of the Theft Act 1978, subsequently itself replaced with the general offence of fraud by the 2006 Act.

 Section 16(2)(b)

-Section 16(2)(b) covers the situation in Metropolitan Police Commissioner v Charles (which is described in the article Deception (criminal law)) where writing the cheque backed by a card obtains an unauthorised overdraft even though the deception operates on the mind of the person accepting the cheque and not on the mind of a bank officer.
+Section 16(2)(b) covers the situation in Metropolitan Police Commissioner v Charles where writing the cheque backed by a card obtains an unauthorised overdraft even though the deception operates on the mind of the person accepting the cheque and not on the mind of a bank officer.
 In most cases, the granting of credit may be machine-based with reference to a bank officer only being made when larger sums of money are involved.
-Where the pecuniary advantage is the obtaining of an overdraft facility at a bank, it is only necessary to show that the facility was granted, not that the defendant actually used the facility.
+Where the pecuniary advantage is the obtaining of an overdraft facility at a bank, it is only necessary to shew that the facility was granted, not that the defendant actually used the facility.